Quantum coherent and measurement feedback control based on atoms coupled with a semi-infinite waveguide: Introduction

 \section{Introduction}

-Quantum feedback control has attracted much attention for its applications in quantum information processing (QIP)~\cite{zhang2017quantum,LloydCoherent}, quantum optics~\cite{feedbackQOreview,zhang2017quantum,zhang2012quantum}, and quantum metrology~\cite{fallani2022learning,al2022quantum,salvia2022critical}.
-Depending on whether or not the measurement results of the quantum state are used in the feedback control laws, quantum feedback can be divided into measurement-based and coherent quantum feedback, respectively.
-In the coherent feedback design, the quantum components can be directly coupled with another quantum component working as a controller~\cite{LloydCoherent}, then the system and controller evolve unitarily.
-For example, in quantum control based on continuous variable system, the optical nonlinear crystal can be manipulated by the pump field, while the output field can be made to re-interact with the crystal by reflecting it back using mirrors, thereby setting up a quantum coherent feedback loop.
-The dynamics of the optical crystal is then controlled by the pump filed and coherent feedback field~\cite{PengKCCFC}.
-This coherent feedback process can never induce backaction noise into the quantum system and the feedback loop length is tunable, which can be an ideal platform for generating optical entangled states.
-In contrast, measurement-based quantum feedback control uses the results of measurement of the quantum system so that we deal with the non-linear conditioned evolution of the quantum state.
-For example, in quantum error correction with the encoded three-qubit bit-flip code, quantum states with evolution errors can be detected via the continuous measurement evaluated by the current, then appropriate feedback action can be applied to each qubit to correct the operation errors~\cite{MFQECPractical}.
-Both of the feedback schemes have various realization formats in practical systems, and it is meaningful to explore their dynamics from the perspective of control theory.
+Quantum feedback control has attracted much attention due to its wide applications in quantum information processing (QIP)~\cite{zhang2017quantum,LloydCoherent}, quantum optics~\cite{feedbackQOreview,zhang2017quantum,zhang2012quantum}, and quantum metrology~\cite{fallani2022learning,al2022quantum,salvia2022critical}.
+In contrast to open-loop quantum control where the quantum state evolves unitarily regulated by control pulses pre-designed based on optimal control theory~\cite{itami2005nonlinear,altafini2012modeling,d2024optimal,james2004risk,nurdin2009coherent,ho2010accelerated,wu2018data} or robust optimization~\cite{wang2023quantum,koswara2021robust,weidner2023robust,wu2019learning,ding2019robust,ding2021collaborative,dong2022dynamics,ZD22}, quantum feedback control offers an alternative calibration approach with high efficiency; see e.g., \cite{bardeen1997feedback,assion1998control,wiseman2009quantum,altafini2012modeling,ZLH+12,zhang2017quantum}.
+Depending on whether or not the measurement results of the underlying quantum system are utilized in the feedback control laws, quantum feedback can be classified into measurement-based and coherent quantum feedback.
+In the coherent feedback design, the quantum plant can be directly coupled with another quantum component which acts as a controller~\cite{LloydCoherent,ZJ11,ZJ12}, therefore leading to a unitary evolution of the plant-controller system.
+For instance, the nonlinear crystal in an optical cavity can be pumped by an input field, while the output field can be made to re-interact with the crystal by reflecting it back via the mirrors forming the cavity, thus effectively setting up a quantum coherent feedback loop~\cite{PengKCCFC}.
+The coherent feedback mechanism avoids introducing backaction noise into the quantum system and allows for adjustable feedback loop length, making it an excellent mechanism for generating optical entangled states.
+In contrast, measurement-based quantum feedback control relies on the measurement results of the quantum system to manage the nonlinear conditioned evolution of the quantum state.
+The measurement process can introduce noises into the evolution of quantum states, distinguishing it from the open-loop control methods~\cite{stefanatos2021shortcut,koch2022quantum,wu2019learning,ding2019robust,ding2021collaborative,dong2022dynamics,wu2018data} and coherent feedback.
+For example, in quantum error correction by means of encoded three-qubit bit-flip codes, quantum states with evolution errors can be estimated via continuous measurement, based on which appropriate feedback action can be applied to each qubit to correct the operation errors~\cite{MFQECPractical}.